rubiefawn/remedy/docs/content/abilities.md

 		<b>Components</b> Verbal, Somatic, Material (A Thread of Fate*, a mound of clay†) <br />
 		<b>Casting Time</b> 1 minute (1 hour ritual) <br />
 		<b>Range</b> Touch <br /><hr />
 		You touch the remains of one willing creature.
-They return to life in a new humanoid body of an age and race you choose.<br /><br />
+They return to life in a new humanoid body of an age and heritage you choose.<br /><br />
 		Resurrection comes at a price; all of the ability scores of the resurrected creature are reduced by 1.
 	</TabItem>
 </Tabs>